 We value the role that literature has to play in developing children culturally, emotionally, intellectually, socially and spiritually.
 Our goal is for all children to be able to participate fully in society and realise the importance of language to ensure that this is achieved.

 We place the learning of vocabulary at the heart of all curriculum areas, building systematically on current knowledge.
-By the end of Key Stage 2 children are confident in their use of precise mathematical and scientific vocabulary and vocabulary specific to assessments.
+By the end of Key Stage 2 children are confident in their use of precise mathematical and scientific vocabulary and vocabulary specific to individual subject areas.

 As the children develop their ability to decode phonetically, the comprehension of text increases in importance with guided sessions focused on inference and deduction, developing a wider vocabulary and broadening the knowledge of authors, genres and themes.

 In KS2, we have introduced whole class reading, as evidence has shown that this approach to the teaching of reading supports the development of children’s comprehension skills, fluency and stamina.
 Teachers ensure that the text chosen is appropriate to the ability of the class and provide children with a range of questions to develop all areas of their comprehension skills.
 Higher order questions extend the more able, with additional support or differentiated texts and questions provided for children who are not yet ready to access the whole class text.

 All children should read widely for pleasure and for information across all areas of the curriculum.
 The library is used to develop independent research and to provide all children with a quiet and well-resourced area to read for enjoyment.